cruzerngz/remote_file_service/report/main.typ

 ) <experiment_desc_table>

 == Results
-In an ideal network environment, all protocols perform their operations reliably.
+In the control experiment, all protocols perform as expected.
+There are occasional errors in `RequestAckProto` and `HandshakeProto`, which can be attributed to the high rate of repetition when administering method calls.
+The baseline failure rate of each protocol are below $0.01%$.
+`HandshakeProto` has a worst-case log-mean failure rate of $10^"-4.5" = 0.003%$.
+This is an order of magnitude greater than the failure rate of `RequestAckProto`, which has a log-mean failure rate of $10^"-5.3" = 0.0005%$.

+This failure rate is also an artifact of testing, as rates below $0.01%$ will cause a test termination after $10,000$ iterations.

-From the data shown in @plot_overview, HandshakeProto (at-most-once) is the only protocol that guarantees the correct result for all operations.
+From the data shown in @plot_overview, a network failure in the remote strongly correlates with the observed failure rate of each protocol.
+Network failures on the client do not have as strong of an effect on the failure rate.

-However, due to the number of intermediate data transmissions required to ensure at-most-once semantics, the protocol experiences a high failure rate at a log inverse probability, $1 / 10^N$ at $N = 1$ , or $10%$ for every socket transmission.
+However, due to the number of intermediate data transmissions required to ensure at-most-once semantics, the protocol experiences the same failure rate as other protocols at a log inverse probability, $1 / 10^N$ of $N = 1$ , or $10%$ for every socket transmission.

-At lower simulated failure rates, HandshakeProto becomes more reliable than RequestAckProto (at-least-once).
+After compensating for the baseline failure rates observed in the control, `HandshakeProto` can be deduced as being more reliable than `RequestAckProto`. `DefaultProto` remains the most fault-prone protocol.

-RequestAckProto also experiences non-idempotent violations, as shown in @idem_overview.
+`RequestAckProto` is also the only protocol to encounter non-idempotent violations, as shown in @idem_overview.
+The failure rate, however miniscule, deems it unsuitable for non-idempotent operations.

 #figure(
-    caption: [Overview of failure rates for each protocol], image(
+    caption: [Overview of failure rates for each protocol.
+The larger dots in the control plot  represent the log-mean failure rate.], image(
         "media/plot.svg",
     )
 ) <plot_overview>

 #figure(
-    caption: [Non idempotent operation results],
+    caption: [Non idempotent operation results.
+Note that the y-axes are not shared.], image(
-    image(
         "media/idem.svg",
     )